 Wisdom Tooth of a Mammoth.

-A fossil curiosity in the shape of a mammoth's tooth was found a few days ago in West Seattle by Joseph S. Richards.
-The tooth was found at the foot of the bluff, not far from the beach, and was covered with clay at the time, indicating that it had be unearthed by the breaking away of the The crown of the tooth, which was of an oval shape, measured soven and a half inches in its largest diame ter, three and a half inches in its smallest diameter and eighteen inches in erroumference.
-The posterior edge of the tooth was four inches in length, the anterior edge six inches, the larges circumference twenty-two inches and the weight nine and a half pounds.
-It s supposed to be the lower back tooth from the left side of the jaw. ridges have turned to chalcolony and extend entirely through the tooth. while the material between has the appearance of iron. -Seattle (Wash) Post-Intelligencer.

-A Queer Idiom.
-The other day I heard a queer idiom which I herewith present to collectors of linguistic curiosities. smily of a Government official who had been serving his country abroad for a short time.
+A fossil curiosity in the shape of a days ago in West Seattle by Joseph S Richards.
+The tooth was found at the foot of the bluff, not far from the beach, and was covered with clay at the time, indicating that it had bee unearthed by the breaking away of the hill.
+The crown of the tooth, which was of an oval shape, measured seven and a half inches in its largest diameter, three and a half inches in its smallest diameter and eighteen inches in circumference.
+The posterior edge of the tooth was four inches in length, circumference twenty-two inches and the weight nine and a half pounds. is supposed to be the lower back to from the left side of the jaw. ridges have turned to chalcedony and extend entirely through the tooth, while the material between has the appearance of iron.-Seattle (Wash) Post-Intelligencer.
+A Queer Idiom The other day I heard a quedidiom which I herewith present to co lectors of linguistic cariosities.
+The speaker was one of the ladies in the family of a Government official who had been serving his country abroad for a short time.
 "No," she said, "We did not care for Europe; we thought it very dull.
+We were not thought it very dull.
 We were not bunched once during our whole stay abroad."
-The expression was so unusual that an enterprising listener, solder than the others, asked what it aight mean.
-"What do I mean by "bunched?" repeated the first speaker in surprise.
-"Why, no one sent us any flowers.
-What else could I mean?" -Kate Field's Washington.
+The expression was so unusual that an enterprising listener, bolder than the others, asked what it might mean.
+"What do I mean by might mean.
+"What do I mean by "bunched?" repeated the first speake in surprise.
+"Why, no one sent u any flowers.
+What else could I mean? - Kate Field's Washington.
+NO. 37.

-SUCCESS AND FAILURE We hear of the grand successes -Of the obstacles overcome, We hear the songs of triumph And praise for great deeds done.

-But we seldom hear of the fatlures-Of the efforts that came to naught, Or the cry of disappointment From hearts with misery fraught.
-We loudly hall the victor

-In the struggle for gold or fame, But give little heed to the thousands Who labor and struggle in vain.

-Honor to him who wins the race We all are glad to pay, But there's little respect or pity For the many who fall by the way.
+SUCCESS AND FAILURE We hear of the grand successes-Of the obstacles overcome, We hear the songs of triumph And praise for great deeds done, But we seldom hear of the failures-Of the efforts that came to naught, Or the cry of disappointment We loudly hail the victor In the struggle for gold or fame, But give little heed to the thousands Who labor and struggle in vain.
+Honor to him who wing the race We all are glad to pay, But there's little respect or pity For the many who fall by the way.

 Joseph Banister, in Raymond's Monthly.

 HUMOR OF THE DAY.